Start9Labs/documentation/site/source/guides/device-guides/dg-android/lan-android.rst

 =============================
 Trust Your Root CA on Android
 =============================
-Complete this guide to download your Root Certificate Authority (CA), and trust it on your client device (Android).
-This allows you to use encrypted ``https`` connections to your ``.local`` (LAN) and ``.onion`` (tor) server addresses.
-The self-signed certificate was created by your server when you first set it up, and applies to your main server UI connection, as well as all service connections.
+Complete this guide to download your Start9 server's Root Certificate Authority (CA), and trust it on your client device (Android).
+This allows you to use encrypted ``https`` connections to your ``.local`` (LAN) and ``.onion`` (tor) server addresses, access services on LAN, and enhances performance on tor.
+The self-signed certificate was created by your server when you perfomed the initial setup, and applies to your server's main UI connection, as well as all service connections.

-.. note:: This guide applies to most Android phones running Android v13+, as well as phones running CalyxOS, GrapheneOS or LineageOS (v19+).
+.. note:: This guide applies to most Android phones running Android v13+, as well as phones running CalyxOS, GrapheneOS, or LineageOS (v19+).

 Download Root CA
 ----------------